Recent Updates#

 --distro [DISTRO]

-Specify a Linux distro using the DISTRO:VERSION or DISTRO pattern.
-Useful for testing.
+Linux distribution using the DISTRO:VERSION or DISTRO pattern.

 --module-flavor [MODULE_FLAVOR]

-Specify a kernel module flavor; open and closed are accepted values.
-Useful for testing.
+Kernel module flavor; open and closed are accepted values.

 --verbose